-DC Comics Preview: The Flash #20
+DC Comics Preview: Absolute Flash #7

 The Flash is the name of multiple DC Comics-based characters, including Jay Garrick, Barry Allen, and Wally West.
 All speedsters, the character has been a cornerstone of DC’s books since 1940.
 The various iterations have been key members of the Justice Society of America and Justice League.
 And each has his own, distinct character.
 Jay is often depicted in modern comics as a wise veteran.
 Barry is a serious scientist.
 And Wally is the goofier one, always trying to live up to the legacy of the previous two.